Up: MiniZinc [Contents][Index]

 mzn_run_file(+MznFile, +Options)

-MznFile is a MiniZinc program file and Options is a list of options as described above.
+MznFile is a MiniZinc program file and Options is a list of options; see see Zinc Options.
 Runs the MiniZinc program on MznFile, and writes the result onto the file given in the option/1 option if given, or onto the current output stream otherwise.
 This is done by first calling minizinc -c, and then interpreting its output with fzn_run_stream/[1,2] (see FlatZinc Exported Predicates).
 Fails if the constraints of the MiniZinc program are inconsistent.

 mzn_run_model(+MznModel)